-- -- Skip to Main Content

 Like any other legal decision, creating and executing powers of attorney require careful consideration and professional guidance to ensure you make the best choice.
 Let the Law Offices of Gerkin & Decker help you with these and other estate planning services.
 Call to schedule a consultation today.

-To see how Gerkin & Decker, P.C. can design and execute the best estate plan for you and your loved ones in Brighton, Chelsea, Howell, Fowlerville, Fenton, and the surrounding areas, (810) 222-6424.
+To see how Gerkin & Decker, P.C. can design and execute the best estate plan for you and your loved ones in Brighton, Hartland, Howell, Fowlerville, Fenton, and the surrounding areas, (810) 222-6424.
 You can speak directly to an attorney and understand your rights before you make a decision.